Effsy/reddit-arg/README.md

 ### Rendering the Graphs

+The .gexf file can be opened with a graph visualation program such as Gephi.
-A utility is provided for rendering the graphs for visualisation.
+A utility is also provided for rendering the graphs as a PNG.
 This can be run with:

 ```bash
 python3 draw_graph.py <THREAD_ID>